panoply/esthetic/docs/readme.md

 # Rule Showcasing

 Rule documentation files generate interactive demos/examples to showcase how code will be formatted.
 There are 2 different showcase types (`demo` and `example`) for describing formatting rules.
-The markdown files for formatting rules use a common structure to achieve this.
+The markdown files for rules use a common structure to achieve this.

-Whenever a JSON codeblock uses an annotation identifier of `json:rules` then a standard codeblock show immediately follow.
+Whenever a JSON codeblock uses a language identifier of `json:rules` then a standard codeblock **MUST** immediately follow.
 The contents of the `json:rules` is parsed during the 11ty build process (via markdown-it) and used as a reference point.
-The `json:rules` contents inform upon how and what the showcase should generate.
+The `json:rules` codeblock contents will inform upon how and what the showcase should generate.

 ## Demo Showcase

-The below structure is used for generating a rule demo type showcase. Æsthetic formatting rules are provided and the resulting output will be a split pane editor.
+The below structure is used for generating a rule demo type showcase. Æsthetic formatting rules are provided and the resulting output will be a split pane (papyrus) editor.
 The left pane is the `input` and the right is `output`.
 An additional tab is also made available which will inject the rules provided.

-The below is a basic example of how a demo showcase is generated and expressed:
+The below is a basic example of how a **demo** showcase is generated and expressed:

 <!--prettier-ignore-->
 ```md